Topological defect: Symmetry breaking

 Other more complex hybrids of these defect types are also possible.

 As the universe expanded and cooled, symmetries in the laws of physics began breaking down in regions that spread at the speed of light; topological defects occur at the boundaries of adjacent regions.
 The matter composing these boundaries is in an ordered phase, which persists after the phase transition to the disordered phase is completed for the surrounding regions.

 Observation

-Topological defects have not been observed by astronomers; however, certain types are not compatible with current observations.
+Topological defects have not been identified by astronomers; however, certain types are not compatible with current observations.
 In particular, if domain walls and monopoles were present in the observable universe, they would result in significant deviations from what astronomers can see.

 Because of these observations, the formation of defects within the observable universe is highly constrained, requiring special circumstances (see Inflation (cosmology)).
 On the other hand, cosmic strings have been suggested as providing the initial 'seed'-gravity around which the large-scale structure of the cosmos of matter has condensed.
 Textures are similarly benign.
 In late 2007, a cold spot in the cosmic microwave background provided evidence of a possible texture.